What Are the Benefits of Owning a Vacation Home in Park City?

 Take advantage of escaping to Park City whenever want and claim all of benefits of owning a tried-and-true investment property when you choose to purchase a vacation home in our favorite Utah mountain town.

-If you’ve been considering owning a vacation home in Park City, we’re here to confirm that it’s an option worth exploring.
+If you’ve been considering buying a vacation home in Park City, we’re here to confirm that it’s an option worth exploring.
 We believe buying a second home here is one of the soundest financial decisions that you can make, but we also know it’s a big decision that requires a sizable investment and significant commitment.
-So… is a vacation home right for you?
-Check out our list of eight fun and practical reasons to invest in one this year!

-Stress melt: Always have a place to stay
+1. Stress melt: Always have a place to stay

 We all know that accommodations can make or break a whole trip — and finding the perfect hotel or vacation rental can be a hassle.
 Perhaps the dates you want aren’t available or the rates don’t fit your budget, the location is unfamiliar/inconvenient, or the property choices are simply underwhelming.
 The beauty of owning your own vacation home is that you won’t worry about any of that!
 Head to Park City whenever you want at a price you already know fits your budget.

-Enjoy the commute: Proximity to your favorite activities
+2. Enjoy the commute: Proximity to your favorite activities

-Lighten the (packing) load: Leave your things behind
+3. Lighten the (packing) load: Leave your things behind

 While you’ll always need to pack certain things (think cell phone or daily medications), a vacation home in Park City means that there’s a whole host of things you can leave behind!
 No more lugging your ski gear – or any gear, for that matter!
 Keep a second set of personal and family belongings on site and know you’ll never need to suffer through another lumpy pillow or search for a wine opener.
 Consider leaving everything from coats, clothes, and shoes to toothpaste, bicycles, baby gear, and non-perishable food and beverages.

-Cut your costs: A vacation home makes vacation feel less financially burdensome
+4. Cut your costs: A vacation home makes vacation feel less financially burdensome

 Theoretically, beyond the cost of your mortgage, spending time at your vacation home should cost you $0.
 Not only will you be more apt to take that last-minute long weekend or stay that extra week, but also – particularly when it comes to skiing and other Park City-specific recreation – you’ll save on passes.
-Whether it’s a full-season ski pass, an Ikon or Epic Pass, or even a pass to the MARC, Basin Recreation Fieldhouse, or the Sundance Film Festival, being a Park City homeowner means savings for you.
+Whether it’s a full-season ski pass, an Ikon or Epic Pass, or even a pass to the MARC, or the Basin Recreation Fieldhouse, being a Park City homeowner means savings for you.
 Of course, being able to store your gear at your vacation home also means saving on rentals for everything from skis to bikes to cars.
 And having a full kitchen offers the convenience and savings of being able to cook at home.

-Take advantage of tax advantages
+5. Take advantage of tax advantages

 While your vacation home offers a break from the daily grind, it also can also offer a tax benefit: Tax laws allow most owners to lower their taxable income by claiming tax deductions for vacation homes.
 What’s deductible depends on several factors, notably how often you visit and whether you allow renters.
 But if you bought your vacation home exclusively for personal enjoyment, you can generally deduct your mortgage interest and real estate taxes – just like on a primary residence.
 Additionally, the tax law allows you to rent out your vacation home for up to 14 days a year without paying taxes on the rental income – even if you rent your home for $10,000 per night.

-Make memories to last a lifetime — while fostering connections to community
+6. Make memories to last a lifetime — while fostering connections to community

 Creating lasting memories with family and friends is essential, and we’re sure you’ll do so over and over when you purchase a vacation home in Park City.
 Making time for family and friends can be difficult, but it certainly becomes easier when you can host your loved ones in a place where you can spend quality time together, reconnect, and enjoy all your favorite activities as a group.